allarm/dbs_to_toshl/README.md

 Parser for DBS account statements in PDF format.
 Converts the statements to .csv file edible by Toshl.

-Uses xpdfreader for pdf-2-text conversion.
-Put the 'pdftotext' executable in the same folder.
+Uses `pdftotext` binary from `xpdf-tools` packet for pdf-2-text conversion.
+Put the `pdftotext` executable in the same folder with the script.
+The download link is in the `Links` section.

 ## Categories dictionary